gauravfs-14/adaptly/docs/docs/quick-start.md

 ---
-layout: default
-title: Quick Start Guide
-description: Get up and running with Adaptly in just a few minutes
-render_with_liquid: false
+sidebar_position: 2
 ---

+# Quick Start Guide

 Get up and running with Adaptly in just a few minutes!
 This guide will walk you through installing Adaptly and creating your first AI-powered adaptive UI.